XggXWolf/agent-brain/PROMPT.md

   brain/gotchas/ (only open when needed)
 - Architecture question →
   brain/architecture.md
-- Database work →
+- Database / schema work →
   brain/data-models.md
+- External API work →
+  brain/integrations.md

 # Session End
 Before closing every session:
 1. Update changed components in brain/components/
-2. Add new decisions as files in brain/decisions/
+2. Add new decisions in brain/decisions/
 3. Add discovered gotchas in brain/gotchas/
-   → After creating a gotcha file:
-     a.
-Add [[gotcha-name]] link in the most relevant component or intermediate node file
+   → Add [[gotcha-name]] to the most relevant
+     component or intermediate node
-     b.
-If critical, add [[gotcha-name]] to
+   → If critical, add to INDEX.md (max 5)
-        INDEX.md's gotcha list (max 5 entries)
 4. Add new patterns in brain/patterns/
-   → After creating a pattern file:
-     a.
-Add [[pattern-name]] link in every
+   → Add [[pattern-name]] to every component
-        component file that uses this pattern
+     file that uses this pattern
+5. Update brain/integrations.md if any
+   external API was added or changed
-5. Create brain/logs/YYYY-MM-DD.md with:
+6. Create brain/logs/YYYY-MM-DD.md with:
-   - Files that were changed
+   - Files changed
-   - Decisions that were made
+   - Decisions made
+   - Open questions unresolved
    - Unfinished work
-   → After creating the log file:
-     Add [[YYYY-MM-DD]] to brain/activeContext.md
+   → Add [[YYYY-MM-DD]] to activeContext.md
-     under the "Past Logs" section
+     under "Past Logs"
-6. Update brain/activeContext.md:
+7. Update brain/activeContext.md:
-   - Current feature being worked on
+   - Current focus
-   - Next step
+   - Next steps
+   - Open questions
    - Last updated: YYYY-MM-DD

 # General Rules
 - All dates must strictly follow YYYY-MM-DD
-- If you need details, open the source file — never copy source code into the brain
+- Open source files for details — never copy source code into the brain
-- Every file maximum 30-40 lines —
-  split if it grows larger
+- Every file: 30–40 lines max — split if larger
-- If a file receives more than 10 incoming links, create an intermediate node
+- If a file receives more than 10 incoming links → create an intermediate node
 - Maintain [[wikilink]] hierarchy at all times
-- Do not add personal commentary, only reflect the project as-is
+- No personal commentary — reflect project as-is
-- Every new file must immediately receive at least 1 incoming [[wikilink]] from an existing brain file — never leave a file as an orphan (no incoming links)
+- Every new file must immediately receive at least 1 incoming [[wikilink]] — no orphans
+- Set status: needs-review on any file that documents a known bug, TODO, or fragile code

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 PHASE 8 — FINAL CHECK
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-When finished, report the following:
+When finished, report:

 Detected project type:
 - Monorepo / Single app / No project

 File counts:
-- Component files: how many
+- Component files: N
-- Decision files: how many
+- Decision files: N
-- Gotcha files: how many
+- Gotcha files: N
-- Pattern files: how many
+- Pattern files: N
+- Integration files: N
-- Intermediate nodes: how many
+- Intermediate nodes: N

+Coverage check:
+- Every entry point documented?
+- Every external API in integrations.md?
+- Every TODO/FIXME captured in a gotcha?

 Link check:
 - Any file with more than 10 incoming links?
 - Any broken [[wikilinks]]?
 - Any orphan (unlinked) files?
 - Any referenced but uncreated files?
+- Any file with status: needs-review?